Biography of Amy Poehler

 Film Career

-In 2019, Amy tried her hand at directing for the first time and directed the comedy film "Wine Country".
+In 2019, Amy stepped behind the camera for the first time, directing the comedy "Wine Country."

 Awards and Achievements

-In 2013, the woman started dating comedian Nick Kroll.
+In 2013, she started dating comedian Nick Kroll.
 The couple broke up in 2015 after two years of being together.
-Since then, Amy has not shared any details about her personal life.
+Since then, Amy has kept her personal life private.

 Amy Poehler now